waimin314/test-blog/content/blog/Is_this_your_card_3/index.md

 }
 ```

-With the above changes, we get flexible layout that wraps the **Card** components when the screen size changes.
+With the above changes, we get a flexible layout that wraps the **Card** components when the screen size changes.

 ![Flex Wrap](https://raw.githubusercontent.com/waimin314/test-blog/master/content/blog/Is_this_your_card_3/screen_rec_flex_wrap.gif)